JiahaoChow/expression_pathway_subtypes_data_merging_tool/README.md

 This is a simple project to process data in biological information.
 ## Getting Started

-Please install Pandas.
+Please install `Pandas`.

-Then you should change the file name in the corresponding lines.
+Then you should change the file names in the corresponding lines.

-You should at least have three file: expression file, pathway file and subtypes file.
+You should at least have three files: expression file, pathway file and subtypes file.

 Simply, run `run.py` to get the merging files.